rafaqz/Rasters.jl/docs/src/tutorials/spatial_mean.md

 precip_future = (@d getfutureprec.(SSPs, GCMs)) |> RasterSeries |> Rasters.combine
 ````

 Since the format of WorldClim's datasets for future climate is slightly different from the dataset for the historical period, this actually returned a 5-dimensional raster, with a `Band` dimension that represents months.
-Here we'll just select the 6th month, matching the selection above.
+Here we'll just select the 6th month, matching the selection above (but note that the analysis would also work for all Bands simultaneously).
 We will also replace the `NaN` missing value by the more standard `missing` using [`replace_missing`](@ref).

 ````@example cellarea
 precip_future = precip_future[Band = 6]